School of Computer Science

 Precludes additional credit for COMP 4906.

-Prerequisite(s): registration in the B.C.S.
+Prerequisite(s): fourth-year standing in a B.C.S.
 Honours program or one of the Combined Computer Science Honours programs and permission of the School of Computer Science.

 Honours Thesis

-An independent research project under the direct supervision of a faculty advisor.
-Permission to register is granted once an approved project proposal is submitted to the School of Computer Science.
+Independent research under the direct supervision of a faculty advisor.
+Permission to register is granted once an approved thesis proposal is submitted to the School of Computer Science.
 Evaluation is based on a written thesis and a poster presentation.

 Precludes additional credit for COMP 4905.